Greek Landmarks Off the Beaten Path to Visit

 However, Caryatides are more than architectural figures.
 They are dancing maidens whose birthplace is Karyes, an ancient village still inhabited today in the Peloponnese mountains.

-Karyes in the Peloponnese region is occasionally confused with Karyes in the Mount Athos region, which is Greece’s Holy Mountain and open only to male visitors.
+Karyes (Καρυές) in the Peloponnese region is occasionally confused with Karyes in the Mount Athos region, which is Greece’s Holy Mountain and open only to male visitors.

 When visiting Karyes in the 2nd century AD, Pausanias describes the maidens’ dance to honor the goddess Artemis.